scandiweb/satoshi-hyva/CONTRIBUTING.md

 ### 2. **Create a New Branch**

-- We follow the Git flow process, so always create a new branch from the `production` branch for your work.
+- We follow the Git flow process, so always create a new branch from the `main` branch for your work.
 Name it descriptively based on the task you're working on (e.g., `feature/add-dark-theme`, `bugfix/fix-login-issue`).
 - To create a new branch:
   ```bash
   git checkout -b branch-name